 Your cabinets are looking like castoffs from a second-hand store, but you can't afford the time to strip and sand them, and you don't want all those nasty chemicals in your kitchen anyway.
-According to the Environment Protection Agency (EPA), certain volatile chemicals found in paint strippers are toxic chemicals that can be harmful to a person's health.
+Certain volatile chemicals found in paint strippers are toxic chemicals that can be harmful to a person's health.

 Providing that the wood of your cabinets is in good shape, you can refurbish wood cabinets.
 It's possible to make significant improvement to the cabinet's finish without stripping.
 You may even be able to get the cabinets looking like new once again.